 W. Eugene Hansen, “The Search for Happiness,” 1993

 No matter where you look in the world, you will see this idea.
 Pleasure = Happiness.
-The more we feel high and enjoyable emotion, the happier we are become.
+The more we feel strong and enjoyable emotion, the happier we become.ย

 Does pleasure feel good?
 Yes.
 Does it last forever?
 No.

 Does it bring us closer to God?
-Probably not.
+Probably not, or at least, not often.ย

 Pleasure is The Happiness Lie – the belief that all we need is more stuff and more visceral feelings to be happy.
-When in reality, seeking after pleasure just makes us empty inside.
+When in reality, seeking pleasure just makes us empty inside.ย

 No Opposition, No Happiness

-When they were in the Garden of Eden, they were completely innocent.
-As in, had no idea that evil was possible, let alone that it existed.
-But not knowing about evil also meant that they didn’t know about good.
-They didn’t know the difference.
+When they were in the Garden of Eden, they were completely innocent – as in, had no idea that evil was possible, let alone that it existed.
+But not knowing about evil also meant that they didnโt know about good.
+They didnโt know what they didn’t know.ย

 But after the fall, Adam and Eve felt everything that we do.

 What changed?
 By choosing to break the commandment of God, they exposed themselves to the reality of evil.
+They discovered the evil of Satan and the greatness of God.
 They found that opposition exists and because they knew that evil existed, they also learned that good existed.

 None of us like feeling pain and sorrow, but with Christ, with His gospel, we know that we can be free from these things – someday.
 And we follow Him and obey Him so we can receive His salvation and happiness.